longwind48/investing-opt/README.md

 - In notebook `investing_opt/notebooks/pyportfolioopt_011120.ipynb`, the subject assets are **TSLA**, **ARKK** and **AAPL**.

-- Back-testing setup:
+- Back-testing was done on out-of-sample data, and commission fees (@0.08% according to Saxo Broker) was also accounted for.
   - 2015-01-01 to 2019-12-31 for *optimization*
   - 2020-01-01 to 2020-11-01 (YTD) for *backtesting*
 - `get_stock_data()` function retrieves the daily closing prices from yahoo finance.
-Adjusted closing prices are more appropriate because they account for cash and stock dividends.
+It would be more sensible to use adjusted closing prices as they account for cash and stock dividends.

 ---